Skip to main content

 Lawnise Trust Index — insurance coverage.

-The Lawnise Trust Index is an independent benchmark of how accurately public AI engines describe regulated institutions.
-Trust Index coverage and methodology are in preparation for the P4 Authority Launch.
-Insurers interested in inclusion in the launch sample frame can Book Briefing.
+The Lawnise Trust Index is Lawnise's research methodology for measuring how accurately public AI engines describe regulated institutions.
+The methodology is available for review.
+Insurers interested in Lawnise's research can Book Briefing.

 Who this is for